Classification: Alkylating Agent

 About Procarbazine (Matulane®)

-Although its mechanism of action is unknown, procarbazine is thought to exert its anti-cancer affect by a process called alkylation.
+Procarbazine exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
+Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Procarbazine